wefindx/wiki.wefindx.org/fellowship-programme.md

 * **Multi**-**cultural**.
 The languages supported are English, Chinese, Russian, Japanese, German and Lithuanian.
 * **Inter**-**disciplinary**.
 Researchers and practitioners from disciplines of computer science, economics, finance, law, anthropology, to name a few, are encouraged to apply.

-No remuneration is offered for fellows in this cycle of fellowship.
+No remuneration is offered in this cycle of fellowship.

 ### Duration